We aspire to play an active role in creating

 How are we working towards these objectives?

-At our scale, we’re daily striving to deeply embed these principles into our business model.
+we’re daily striving to deeply embed these principles into our business model.

 Our ambition is to inspire other organizations by contributing to a heightened awareness of the environmental and social implications of digital technology.